Fact Sheet for Homeowners and Renters

-Loans over $14,000 must be secured to the extent possible.
+Home loans over $25,000 in Presidential declarations, and loans over $14,000 in Agency declarations must be secured to the extent possible.
 The SBA will not decline a loan if you do not have enough collateral, but will ask for whatever collateral is available.
 That usually consists of a first or second mortgage on the damaged real estate.

 Should I wait for my insurance settlement before I file my loan application?